ESP Day was celebrated on 16 May 2019.

-AEU Victoria joins AEU branches around Australia and Education International (EI), the voice of teachers and ES across the globe, in marking ESP Day on 16 May 2019.
-The day's celebrations will recognise the extraordinary contribution ES staff make to our schools and our union.
+AEU Victoria joined AEU branches around Australia and Education International (EI), the voice of teachers and ES across the globe, to mark ESP Day on 16 May 2019.
+The day's celebrations recognised the extraordinary contribution ES staff make to our schools and our union.

-Schools across the country will celebrate the contribution that ES staff made to their school team and the significant union wins over the last 12 months.
+Schools across the country celebrated the contribution that ES staff made to their school team and the significant union wins over the last Agreement.

 It is important that ES members are recognised all year round and sub-branches encourage their involvement and ensure their rights and issues are given due recognition.

 The AEU encourages sub-branches to elect an ES rep to the sub branch executive.
 Having an ES rep means there is a strong clear ES voice in AEU sub-branches.

 ESP Day replaced National Support Staff Week as our annual celebration of ES staff.

 As part of our ESP Day celebrations we shared stories of some of our wonderful ES activists.
 There are some many ways ES staff can be involved in their union and make a real positive change to their working environment, their school and our education system.

 Each of our ES activists has done something unique or different, big or small, to make a difference for themselves and many other ES staff.

 We want ES members to play an active role in their sub-branch.
 The best way to do this is to promote the vital work our current ES reps do and inspire more ES members to consider nominating for the ES reps position.
 If you want to be inspired, just read some of our ES profiles.